Best Travel Experiences

 ℹ️ Riding a camel, the fiancés arrived at the marriage campsite in Hassilabied village.
 The grooms arrived riding a… four-by-four!
 All in all, from the clothes and music to the ceremony itself, the experience as a whole was absolutely fantastic.

 Read the page: People of Morocco.

 ✅ Driving from Mitad del Mundo to Fin del Mundo

-ℹ️ I drove a car from the city of Quito near the Equator line on a place called “Mitad del Mundo” (half of the world) to Ushuaia, often called as “Fin del Mundo” (end of the world).
-Ushuaia is located down in the southern most part of Argentina in the south American continent.
-I crossed half of the planet’s continental landmass driving 13351 KM / 8296 MI on my own.
-Driving through the Andes Mountains, Atacama Desert, Patagonia and Tierra del Fuego are on my top list of moments.
+ℹ️ Departing from the city of Quito, I drove a car along “Mitad del Mundo” (half of the world), near the Equator line, to Ushuaia, often called “Fin del Mundo” (end of the world), located in the southernmost part of Argentina and the continent itself.
+On my own, I crossed half of the planet’s continental landmass, driving 13351 km / 8296 mi through some of my most memorable, top-listed moments: the Andes Mountains, the Atacama Desert, Patagonia and Tierra del Fuego.

 Read the page: Driving in South America.

 ✅ Being a monk in a Buddhist Monastery

 ℹ️ Lumbini, Nepal, is the birthplace of the Buddha.
 Now donned with several Buddhist monasteries surrounding the actual site of his birth, I was fortunate enough to spend some time living a similar life to that of a real monk here.
 The daily schedule included a very early wake-up, Buddhist prayer, meditation and healthy food.
 My time in Lumbini proved to be a great experience for my soul during a time of great need.